HFFMod-Human/HFF---Flattened-Mod/README.md

 Special thanks to Durf for creating the Hooman mod which got me into making this, and the creator of this post/website:\
 https://human.rlybtd.com/1287.html?btwaf=95520805 \
-It told me how to skip the into credits with some code.
+It told me how to skip the intro credits with some code.

 Guide
 -